 - Manorial Records for Family & Local Historians

 - Your Family in Stuart England

-Sherry has been teaching family history for over 25 years.
+Sherry has been teaching family history for 30 years.
 In the classroom she has taught for college adult education and credit programs.
 She has lectured in Canada, the USA, Australia, New Zealand and the UK.
-She has been teaching online for eight years and was one of the first to present genealogy classes via the Web.
+She has been teaching online for ten years and was one of the first to present genealogy classes via the Web.

 - Ireland: A Practical Approach to Family History

 - Irish Family History and the Use of Land Records